 DJs can be very accommodating, and you can dictate what is and isn’t played.
 Just make sure to voice your preferences and set the “rules” beforehand, so that you aren’t taken by surprise when classical music interrupts a country jam.

 When it comes to live performances, keep your style in mind.
 Do you love classical or hard rock?
 Jazz?
 Do you want your guests to boogie or pair off for an elegant waltz?
 Choose musicians accordingly: a harpist, string quartet, jazz band, rock band, pianist.

 If you’re a music aficionado and have specific requests, again, communicate that to the artist.
 If not, don’t hesitate to ask for recommendations to fit the mood of the party.
 Upbeat, romantic, quick and energetic; much is conveyed, so know what you want.

-After you’ve consulted your DJ or musician, confirm the set list with them, as well as the schedule, a week (or even just a few days) before your wedding, allowing for any last-minute changes.
+After you’ve consulted your Auckland DJ hire or musician, confirm the set list with them, as well as the schedule, a week (or even just a few days) before your wedding, allowing for any last-minute changes.
 All that’s left is for you to lace up your dancing shoes and party!